Published: Sep 24, 2019Time to read: 8mins Category: Recruitment

-Today, we’re expanding these solutions to suit mid-enterprise companies who have 1,000-5,000 employees.
+Today, we’re expanding these solutions to suit mid-enterprise companies that have 1,000-5,000 employees.

 PeopleFluent understands that mid-size enterprise organizations have their own unique needs and strategies.
 Through a robust set of user-friendly administrative tools, our solutions have the flexibility required to adapt to those unique needs and strategies.